Transposition of the great arteries

 What you can do

-- Write down questions to ask your doctor.
+- Write down questions to ask the health care provider.

-- What treatments are available, and which do you recommend?
+- What other treatments are available, and which do you recommend?

-- Will my child have any activity restrictions?
+- Are there any activity restrictions?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 Don't hesitate to ask other questions you have.

 What to expect from your doctor

 Your health care provider is likely to ask you a number of questions, such as: